tilmann-brenk/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/20-ENV Web/01-Adding-ENV-Web-to-an-MVC-project.md

 This article explains how to add the ENV.Web functionality to an MVC project.

-It assumes that you've followed the steps outlined in [Configuring an MVC Project with to reuse Migrated Applications](configuring-an-mvc-project-to-reuse-migrated-applications.html)
+It assumes that you've followed the steps outlined in [Configuring an MVC Project to reuse Migrated Applications](/configuring-an-mvc-project-to-reuse-migrated-applications.html)

 1. Download the `ENV.Web.dll` from the [github repo](https://github.com/FireflyMigration/ENV.Web/releases/tag/1.0.0.14)
 2. Place `ENV.Web.dll` in the lib folder.